 In this mode, the MiCollab server is located on the local area network and acts as a "server only".
 It is not generally accessible from the Internet, making allowances only for outgoing connections to resolve DNS, and to communicate with the Applications Management Center (AMC) for synchronization.
 The MiCollab Ethernet adapter (or Network Interface Card) is configured as "Local" network adaptor with a non-routable IP address.
 Multiple Ethernet adaptors cannot be bonded together to present a single interface.
-This configuration requires the base license package #1 that is listed in Table 1: MiCollab in LAN Mode (Server only).
+This configuration requires the base license package #1 that is listed in MiCollab in LAN Mode (Server only) MiCollab in LAN Mode (Server only).

-Figure 5 shows a MiCollab server in LAN mode connected to a supported Mitel communications platform.
+The following figure shows a MiCollab server in LAN mode connected to a supported Mitel communications platform.